reStructuredText v.s. Markdown

 release-5.x/5.1/index

-, you can generate a sidebar that contains the table of contents for easy navigation.
+Moreover, with the help of toctree, you can generate a sidebar that contains the table of contents for easy navigation.
 For example, see the sidebar of ESP-Docs User Guide.

-In Markdown, inserting a table of contents with the same effect is also possible, but you need to manually insert each file’s path and name, and specify folder stucture when including more than one folder levels.
+In Markdown, inserting a table of contents with the same effect is also possible, but you need to manually insert each file’s path and name, and specify folder structure when including more than one folder levels.

 - [Migration from 4.4 to 5.0](./release-5.x/5.0/index)